 When you discover that one of your spider plants appears to be wilting, it’s going to be normal to worry.
 You might be curious about what went wrong, and sometimes it isn’t easy to determine what’s going on.

-Spider plant wilting could be caused by a few different things, and you’ll want to go through the possibilities to see what is up.
-Read on to explore all of the possible causes of spider plant wilting that you’re likely to encounter.
+Wilting could be caused by a few different things, and you’ll want to go through the possibilities to see what’s going on.
+Read on to explore all of the possible causes of spider plant wilting that you’re likely to encounter, as well as what you can do about it.

 1 – Watering Issues